xstar001/Data-file-parser-using-Regex/README.md

     If you want to retrieve a specify data item (e.g. Cltot =   0), then the regex will be: Cltot\s*=\s* (-)?\w*

 ◆ To learn to use or test your Regex, just run "DataFileParserShell.exe".

-◆ Click the "Help" button to show help in the console.
+Click the "Help" button if you need help.